NixOS/nixpkgs/doc/languages-frameworks/qt.section.md

 ::: {.note}

-`wrapQtAppsHook` propagates plugins and QML components from `qtwayland` to ensure the Wayland platform plugin is available, which is required for graphical applications to run under Wayland on non-Qt based desktops.
-On platforms that do not support `qtwayland` (e.g. Darwin), only plugins `qtbase` will be propagated.
+`wrapQtAppsHook` propagates plugins and QML components from `qtwayland` on platforms that support it, to allow applications to act as native Wayland clients.
+It should be used for all graphical applications.

-`wrapQtAppsNoGuiHook` does not propagate `qtwayland` reduce closure size for purely command-line applications.
+`wrapQtAppsNoGuiHook` does not propagate `qtwayland` to reduce closure size for purely command-line applications.

 :::